gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/08_model_deployment_and_serving.md

 ## Unifying Batch Pipeline and Streaming Pipeline

-TODO.
-See the section on Chip's book[^huyen-chip-model-deployment-and-prediction-service].
+See the section on Chip's
+book[^huyen-chip-model-deployment-and-prediction-service].

 ## Model Compression

-TODO.
-See the section on Chip's book[^huyen-chip-model-deployment-and-prediction-service].
+See the section on Chip's
+book[^huyen-chip-model-deployment-and-prediction-service].

 ## Machine Learning on the Cloud and on the Edge

-TODO.
-See the section on Chip's book[^huyen-chip-model-deployment-and-prediction-service].
+See the section on Chip's

-## Implementation (FastAPI)

-TODO.
+book[^huyen-chip-model-deployment-and-prediction-service].

 ## References and Further Readings